MDAnalysis/UserGuide/doc/source/preparing_releases_and_hotfixes.rst

 Clean up old developer builds of the documentation
 --------------------------------------------------

 Whilst new docs are automatically deployed on a release, old developer builds (appended with ``-dev``) are not automatically cleaned up.
-To avoid causing large amounts of files being uploaded to github pages, we need to delete these old developer builds manually.
-To do this switch to the ``gh-pages`` branch and just delete these old files and push the change directly.
+To avoid causing large amounts of files being uploaded to GitHub Pages, we need to delete these old developer builds manually.
+To do this switch to the ``gh-pages`` branch, delete these old files, and push the change directly.

 .. _`developer mailing list`: https://groups.google.com/forum/#!forum/mdnalysis-devel